 Frank Andersen is one of the world´s leading producers of Bournonville ballets.
 He was trained at the Royal Danish Ballet School at the Royal Theatre.
-He became dancer in the Royal Danish Ballet in 1971 and was appointed Principal Dancer in 1977.
+He became a dancer at the Royal Danish Ballet in 1971 and was appointed as a principal dancer in 1977.

 Andersen worked as the Artistic Director of the Royal Danish Ballet from 1985 to 1994 and again from 2002 to 2008.
-He has also worked as Artistic Director of the Royal Swedish Ballet from 1995 to 1999.
-He has worked as Artistic Advisor for example for the Inoue Ballet, National Ballet of China, Beijing Dance Theatre and on the Artistic Board, Beijing Dance Academy, Goh Ballet Academy and Ballet Teatro Teresa Carreño.
-Andersen worked as the Artistic Director for Nina Ananiashvili and International Stars from 1991 to 2001.
+He has also worked as the artistic director of the Royal Swedish Ballet from 1995 to 1999.
+He has worked as an artistic advisor for example for the Inoue Ballet, National Ballet of China, Beijing Dance Theatre and on the artistic board, Beijing Dance Academy, Goh Ballet Academy and Ballet Teatro Teresa Carreño.
+Andersen worked as the artistic director for Nina Ananiashvili and International Stars from 1991 to 2001.

 Andersen was the president of the jury in the Prix de Lausanne ballet competition in 1990, 2010 and 2013.
 He has been nominated with several awards such as the Dance Magazine Award (2002), Man of the Year of Danish-American Society (2004), Swedish-Danish Culture Prize (1997), Danish-Swedish Culture Prize (1999), Carina Ari Foundation Gold medal (1999), the Berlingske Foundation Prize of Honor (2000), The Vibeke Rørvigs Ballet Grant (2002), Margot Lander's Grant of Honour (2003), Premio Galileo (2006) and the Albert Gaubier Prize of Honor (2008).